Deepak-gupta98/RESUME/README.md

 # RESUME
-I create resume by using HTML
+This is Web-page by using HTML.
 In this page,I am using table,image,content,button etc functions.